vanessa-opensource/sonarqube-inject-vsc/README.md

 Default value: `true`.

 * `sonarlint.sonarlintPath`
 Full path to sonarlint binary.
-Fill this only if sonarlint is not in your $PATH.
+Fill this only if you use custom version of `sonarlint`.
 Type: String
 Format: relative (from workspace root) or absulute to `sonarlint` executable.
-Default value: empty.
+Default value: `tools/sonarlint-cli/bin/sonarlint` (relative to the extension path).

 * `sonarlint.sourcePath`
 GLOB pattern to identify source files.